Code Graph Renso Subscribe

 { "action": "contract_check", "strict": true }

-Keep an agent's "search → context → impact → edit" loop on one snapshot even when a parallel rebuild swaps the active one.
-See session pinning.
+Keep an agent's "search → context → impact → edit" loop on one snapshot even when a parallel rebuild swaps the active one (see session pinning).
+It also records the task you're working on, so search data can flag when the code you're touching has drifted off-task — a hint, never a block.

 { "action": "current" }